-Woymo Llbor CM Cruico Apple 700% 2018 Safety Report 95 2018 Safety Report 96 2018 Safety Report 97 2019 Safety Report 98 2008 2018 Safety Report 99 Data recording Waymo describes a "robust" system for collecting and analysing data for all on-road encounters, and states that all crashes are reported in compliance with state and local laws Uber data collection systems are equipped with ADS record telemetry, control signals and a Controller Area Network which manages overall system health as well as sensor and camera data Data is stored in real time on the vehicle and offloaded to data centres for storage, cataloguing, review and labelling.
-All data, at a minimum, must provide a baseline for crash reconstruction, as indicated by NHTSA guidance GM Cruise employs two data recording features: a conventional Event Data Recorder and a robust data logging system that includes self-diagnostics and stores data securely, protecting it against loss The data recording system is designed to keep data intact even in the event of a crash.
-In addition to crash data, the vehicle records info on vehicle performance during normal driving and avoided crashes Apple does not indicate specific data- recording practices but notes extensive data collection and analysis, particularly as it relates to post-crash data Zoox data collection continues when a vehicle is involved in a crash Data is stored securely on vehicles as well as backed up at operation centres Consumer education and training Waymo has launched "Let's Talk Self-Driving (letstalkselfdriving. com), the world's "first public education campaign" about fully self-driving vehicles, working in partnership with national and local safety, mobility and senior groups Uber seeks to proactively "educate consumers on safety features through blog posts, marketing campaigns, and direct exposure to self-driving vehicles" and engage communities in which it operates Uber plans to create a self-driving safety and responsibility advisory board Upon the launch of the GM Cruise mobile app, in-vehicle touchscreens and other user interfaces will provide "helpful information and safety reminders" At the launch, GM plans to publish consumer information about what to expect when using the service to obtain rides Apple states it "stand[s] ready to be a resource on current and future technological, regulatory and public policy matters" Zoox provides the following educational resources for law enforcement and first responders: - Immersive educational information - Operational training exercises - A vehicle disengagement guide
+Waymo Uber GM Cruise Apple Zoox 2018 Safety Report95 2018 Safety Report 96 2018 Safety Report 97 2019 Safety Report98 2018 Safety Report99 Vehicles are tested for safety after they return to the road.
+High-voltage battery disconnection Hazard lights illumination Emergency services notification Uber's human operators remain post-crash to provide reasonable assistance to the involved parties, law enforcement officers, etc. If an investigation determines that the safety driver or ADS contributed to a crash or other incident, testing is resumed once all corrective actions (software, driver training or operational policy changes) are implemented.
+Data recording Waymo describes a "robust" system for collecting and analysing data for all on-road encounters, and states that all crashes are reported in compliance with state and local laws.
+Uber data collection systems are equipped with ADS record telemetry, control signals and a Controller Area Network which manages overall system health as well as sensor and camera data.
+Data is stored in real time on the vehicle and offloaded to data centres for storage, cataloguing, review and labelling.
+All data at a minimum must provide a baseline for crash reconstruction, as indicated by NHTSA's guidance.
+GM Cruise employs two data recording features: a conventional Event Data Recorder and a robust data logging system that includes self-diagnostics and stores data securely, protecting it against loss.
+The data recording system is designed to keep data intact even in a crash.
+In addition to crash data, the vehicle records info on vehicle performance during normal driving and avoided crashes.
+Apple does not indicate specific data recording practices but notes extensive data collection and analysis, particularly as it relates to post-crash data.
+Zoox data collection continues when a vehicle is involved in a crash.
+Data is stored securely on vehicles as well as backed up at operation centres.
+Consumer education a nd training Waymo has launched "Let's Talk Self-Driving (letstalkselfdriving. com), the world's "first public education campaign" about fully self-driving vehicles, working in partnership with national and local safety, mobility and senior groups.
+Uber seeks to proactively "educate consumers on safety features through blog posts, marketing campaigns, and direct exposure to self-driving vehicles" and engage communities in which it operates.
+Uber plans to create a self-driving safety and responsibility advisory board Upon the launch of the GM Cruise mobile app, in-vehicle touchscreens and other user interfaces will provide "helpful information and safety reminders".
+At the launch, GM plans to publish consumer information about what to expect when using the service to obtain rides Apple states it "stand[s] ready to be a resource on current and future technological, regulatory and public policy matters".
+Zoox provides the following educational resources for law enforcement and first responders: - Immersive educational information - Operational training exercises - A vehicle disengagement guide to obtain rides.